AllForLandlord/SelfUse/README.md

-This repository is only for SELF USE!
+This repository is only for my PERSONAL USE!
-Have a nice day.
+Please igore these files and I wish you a happy day.